Andreotti100/We-connect/README.md

 Test:
 weconnect-cli --username 'email' --password 'my_password'

+Download plugin.py and place it in /home/pi/domoticz/plugins/we-connect Make sure chmod is 644
+Restart Domoticz

 Known issue: The check for the right VIN is not working for some reason!